 Or to quote Lenin: “without a revolutionary theory there can be no revolutionary movement”

-It is only through and open and robust discussion that we may be see the expression of scientific socialism, ie Marxism.
+It is only through and open and robust discussion that scientific socialism, ie Marxism has developed in the past.
 Classconscious.org would like to play its role in developing such a culture again.

 16. Submissions welcome to classconscious.org